digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/download/cnqs-installation.rst

 Prerequisites
 =============

+Access to the `CN-Quickstart GitHub repository <https://github.com/digital-asset/cn-quickstart>`__ and `digitalasset-docker.jfrog.io` JFrog Artifactory docker repository is needed to successfully pull the Digital Asset artifacts.

+`Contact us <https://www.digitalasset.com/contact-us?comments=I%27m%20requesting%20access%20to%20jFrog>`__ if you need access or additional support.

 The CN Quickstart is a Dockerized application and requires `Docker Desktop <https://www.docker.com/products/docker-desktop/>`__.
 We recommend allocating 8 GB of memory to Docker Desktop.
 Allocate additional resources if you witness unhealthy containers, if possible.